KYC Service

 List Users

-Get a list of users with their KYC status and verification details.
+Retrieves a list of users, including KYC status and verification details.
+Can be filtered by entity ID.

 Subject: svc.user.<partner_id>.list